dfuse-io/docs/content/eosio/public-apis/reference/types/ramop.md

 ---
+weight: 20
+#same weight for all pages in this section to auto-order them A->Z
 pageTitle: RAMOp
+pageTitleIcon: eosio

+sideNav: true
+sideNavTitle: Public APIs
+sideNavLinkRename: RAMOp

+BookToC: true
+#release: stable

 ---

-# `RAMOp`
+## Type `RAMOp`

-A RAM operation is a modification to the RAM consumed by an account.
+A `RAMOp` is a modification to the RAM consumed by an account.
 RAM operations on dfuse are scoped down to the `action`.

 #### Properties